Russian court jails top Chechen rights activist for 4 years

 Oyub Titiyev, head of the Chechnya branch of rights group Memorial, was arrested at the start of last year on what supporters said were trumped-up charges.

-The 61-year-old was in court in Chechnya's Shali district for a sentencing that ran to over nine hours, images and statements from Memorial to media showed.
+The 61-year-old was in court in Chechnya's Shali district for the marathon sentencing, which exceeded nine hours, images and statements from Memorial showed.

 Titiyev's lawyers said the case was connected to his investigations into the secretive prison system of a republic that is notorious for rights abuses.